youssef-of-web/mern-google-login/README.md

 npm install

-# 1- First you can the necessary ENV
+# 1- Add the necessary configuration into .env file

 PORT=5000

 MONGO_URI=

 GOOGLE_CLIENT_ID=

 GOOGLE_CLIENT_SECRET=

 # 2- You can now start the application